armaanhammer/euler-challenge/src/5/README.md

 No, this didn't work for some reason, but iterating through the entire range [2:19] did.

+## Next Steps:

 To make this faster, there's a concept I'm missing.
-Something like "greatest common product bounded by some ceiling".
+Something like "*greatest common product bounded by some ceiling*".
 Not sure if that's actually a thing.
 For instance, if number divisible by 3, not necessarily divisible by 9.
 But, if number divisible by 18, then definitely divisible by 9, 6, 3 also.